 What’s scarier is that people are now attuned to extended hours of work, again reducing the time it takes for them to sleep properly.
 Work hours are now longer due to high demands.
 This makes unhealthy sleeping habits a trend.

 Another example of an unhealthy habit is when people work out for extended hours in the gym to get fit, but sacrifice restorative sleep to do so.
 While your body will see some benefits, science says that proper and long rest is just as important.

 Through sleep, the body begins to regenerate.
 Cellular tissues start to repair themselves.
 Here are some examples to get a more detailed view of what processes happen during a person’s regular sleeping hours.

 Cleaning up inside the brain

 In a 2013 study, mice were shown to have waste removal activities in the brain during sleeping hours.
-Waste removed from the brain were toxic and identified as triggers for causing Alzheimer’s disease.
-These waste materials get carried away by blood and pass through the proper channels.
+Waste removed from the brain was toxic and identified as triggers for causing Alzheimer’s disease.
+These waste materials get carried away by the blood and pass through the proper channels.

 The brain processes its day during rest cycles (aka sleep).
 Memories develop here as well as information retention.
 This method is also the body’s way of relaxing the mind for a more positive outlook when waking up.
 This is the main reason people feel happier and more content after a good night’s rest.